gbutt-tr/react-workshop/courses/core-v2/student-lesson-notes.md

 - In a typical React application, `ReactDOM.render()` is only used once.
 As React changes our JSX responses from our components, React will also take care of updating the DOM to reflect those JSX changes.
 - A function that returns JSX is a "component" in React.
 There are also older ways of creating components with classes.
 Function-based and class-based components can intermingle in the same app.

+- Imperative - does exactly what you tell it to do
+- Declarative - describe what you want it to do

+- Component - definition
+- Element - instance

 Docs: https://reactjs.org/docs/introducing-jsx.html

 JSX Confusing Parts: https://reacttraining.com/blog/jsx-the-confusing-parts/